haraldtan/construction-worker-unrealcv/README.md

 # construction-worker-unrealcv

-Project done by Tan Honn Ee Harald
+Project done by Harald Tan

 This project is a showcase of how computer vision can be used to detect objects in a picture or a scene, specifically the use of image segmentation and object masks.
 The Unreal Engine 5 project demonstrates the detection of a construction worker model, as well as key objects of interest (helmet, safety vest, gloves, boots, face).